celsiusnarhwal/typesense-scraper/README.md

   - name: Run DocSearch Scraper
     uses: celsiusnarhwal/typesense-scraper@v2
     with:
+      # The secret containing your Typesense API key.
+Required.
-      api-key: ${{ secrets.TYPESENSE_API_KEY }}   # Make sure this matches the name of your secret
+      api-key: ${{ secrets.TYPESENSE_API_KEY }}

-      host: xxx.a1.typesense.net    # Replace with the hostname of your Typesense server
+      # The hostname or IP address of your Typesense server.
+Required.
+      host: xxx.a1.typesense.net

-      port: 8081    # Replace with the port of your Typesense server
+      # The port on which your Typesense server is listening.
+Optional.
+Default: 8108.
+      port: 8108

+      # The protocol to use when connecting to your Typesense server.
+Optional.
+Default: http.
-      protocol: http    # Replace with "https" if necessary
+      protocol: http

-      config: /path/to/your/docsearch.config.json    # Replace with the path to your DocSearch config file (relative to the root of your repository)
+      # The path to your DocSearch config file.
+Optional.
+Default: docsearch.config.json.
+      config: docsearch.config.json
 ```

-The `port`, `protocol`, and `config` arguments are optional; if you don't specify them, they will default to
-`8081`, `http`, and `docsearch.config.json`, respectively.

-When run, the action will scrape your website according to your DocSearch config file and push the results to Typesense.
+That's all there is to it.

 # License